-Provides free aids and services to people with disabilities to communicate effectively with us, such as:
+Provide free aids and services to people with disabilities to help ensure effective communication, such as:

-- Qualified sign language interpreters - Written information in other formats (large print, audio, accessible electronic formats, other formats)
+- · Qualified sign language interpreters - Written information in other formats (large print, audio, and accessible electronic formats) - Assistive devices (magnifiers, Pocket Talkers, and other aids)

-Provides free language services to people whose primary language is not English, such as:
+Provide free language services to people whose primary language is not English, such as:

-- Qualified interpreters - · Information written in other languages
+- Qualified interpreters - Information written in other languages

-If you need these services, contact Kaiser Permanente Member Services.
+If you need these services, contact Kaiser Permanente.

-If you believe that Kaiser Permanente has failed to provide these services or discriminated in another way on the basis of race, color, national origin, age, disability, sex, sexual orientation, or gender identity, you can file a grievance by phone, mail, fax, or email.
-If you need help filing a grievance, a Kaiser Permanente Member Services Representative is available to help you.
-Language assistance is provided free of charge.
-The Kaiser Permanente Civil Rights Coordinator will be notified of all grievances related to discrimination on the basis of race, color, national origin, age, disability, sex, sexual orientation, or gender identity.
+If you believe that Kaiser Permanente has failed to provide these services or discriminated in another way on the basis of race, color, national origin, age, disability, sex, sexual orientation, or gender identity, you can file a grievance.
+Please call us if you need help submitting a grievance.
+The Civil Rights Coordinator will be notified of all grievances related to discrimination.